 Contact us on: 0191 567 0555 / 07951176590

-The light applicator is placed on the skin and a short pulse of light is released.
-The applicator is then moved to the next area and the process is repeated until the entire area is treated.
-During treatment, protective eye wear will be provided.
+The applicator is placed on the skin and a short pulse of light is released, this will simultaneously target many follicles at the same time.
+The applicator is then moved to the next area of skin and the process is repeated until the entire area has been treated.

 Prior to treatment, a consultation is conducted in which a medical history is taken to confirm suitability for treatment.
 This is also a good opportunity for you to ask any questions you may have.
 Before treatment commences you must provide written consent and a small test patch will be carried out.